County Cork Ireland · Co. Cork · Ahakista Save · Share

 Nov-Feb

-Wind can be serious.
-Visibility drops fast.
-The memorial garden is always open, but the coastal walks require respect for weather.
+Wind off the Atlantic can be serious and visibility drops fast.
+Pub hours shrink, so ring ahead.
+The memorial garden is always open; the coastal walking needs respect for the weather.

 ◐ Mind yourself